JJmistry/GUARDfinder/README.md

 This command will run the C program
 NOTE: For windows, you will need to open a cygwin terminal (via the Start menu or cygwin.bat after you have installed the required packages above.

-Running cd /cygdrive/c in the cygwin terminal will let you navigate to the C drive (and the onto where your scripts are stored)
+NB: Using  ln -s /cygdrive/c /c will mean cd /c/ will navigate to the C drive Running cd /cygdrive/c in the cygwin terminal will let you navigate to the C drive (and the onto where your scripts are stored)
 ```
 gcc -mcmodel=medium -O4 -o bin/ot -pthread src/ot.c